 New-AzResourceGroup -Name REBELRG1 -Location “East US”

-In the above, REBELRG1 & REBELRG2 are the resource group names and East US is the resource group names.
-REBELRG1 is created in Azure East US region and REBELRG2 is created in Azure UK South region.
+In the above, REBELRG1 is the resource group name and East US is the resource group location.